A Survey on Session-based Recommender Systems: SBRS Problem Statement

-An \textit{action} is taken by a user on an item in a session, e.g., clicking an item.
+An \textit{action} is often taken by a user on an item in a session, e.g., clicking an item.
 Let $a$ denote an action, which is associated with a unique ID and a set of attributes to provide its property information e.g., the type of the action, and has multiple values, e.g., click, view, and purchase.
+Note that some actions may not be associated with specific items, e.g., a search action or a catalog navigation action.
+But they may still provide useful information to an SBRS as discussed in~\cite{quadrana2018sequence}.